ApryseSDK/aws-function-example/README.md

 # aws-function-example
-Example code for using PDFTron SDK in an AWS Lambda.
+Example code for using PDFTron SDK in an AWS Lambda Function.